yusufmunircloud/AWS-Projects/Web App Workshops /Multi-Tier App/PHP Deployment.md

 - Be cautious with permissions, especially when using `sudo`.

 **Verification:**
-1. Access the public IP address in a web browser.
+1. Access the publicIP/index.php address in a web browser.
 2. Visit `index.php` to verify it displays "hello world."
 3. Check `session.php` to ensure session management works.
 4. Examine `image.php` to view a locally stored image.